telerik/blazor-docs/knowledge-base/grid-kb-specific-width.md

 How to keep the above column `Width` configuration and:

 * The width-less columns remain visible and do not shrink or disappear.
-* Get a horizontal Grid scrollbar.
+* The Grid shows a horizontal scrollbar.

 ## Solution